TodePond/MotherTode/documentation/then.md

 ```
 match Input
-then UpperCase
+then ToUpperCase

 let Input = {
     match /[a-zA-Z]/+
     emit (name) => name.toUpperCase()
 }

-let UpperCase = {
+let ToUpperCase = {
     match /[A-Z/+
     emit (name) => `HELLO ${name}!`
 }
 ```

-You can also curry an emit function to access the output of each step.
+You can also curry an emit function to use the output of each step.

 ```
 match /[a-zA-Z]/+
-then UpperCase
+then ToUpperCase

 emit (name) => (greeting) => `I say '${greeting}' to ${name}!`